-Overall the Cubii jr is a great allrounder which offers a versatile 8 resistance levels, built-in LCD and compact design, great for use at home or work and has enough strength in the resistance settings to be used for more vigorous calorie loss workouts.
+Overall the Cubii Jr is a great allrounder that offers a versatile eight resistance levels, built-in LCD, and compact design.
+Great for use at home or work, and has enough strength in the resistance settings to be used for more vigorous calorie loss workouts.

-The Cubii jr does have a bigger brother, the Cubii Pro, this machine has exactly the same feature as the jr except one, which is: the Pro features Bluetooth, which allows you to keep an eye on all of your workout stats from your phone.
+The Cubii jr does have a bigger brother, the Cubii Pro; this machine has precisely the same feature as the Jr except one, which is: the Pro features Bluetooth, which allows you to keep an eye on all of your workout stats from your phone.

-To check out best price for both the Pro and jr please click on the links below the video.
+To check out the best price for both the Pro and Jr, please click on the links below the video.

 FitDesk Under Desk Elliptical

-FitDesk have thought hard about the functionality of this elliptical and it shows, I love the foot shifter they have used instead of a resistance knob, the foot shifter allows you to change your resistance level without the need of having to bend down and turn the knob, a nice little touch from FitDesk.
+FitDesk has thought hard about the functionality of this elliptical, and it shows.
+I love the foot shifter they have used instead of a resistance knob, the foot shifter allows you to change your resistance level without the need of having to bend down and turn the knob, a nice little touch from FitDesk.

-And the FitDesk , unlike most mini ellipticals, has an LCD display you can actually move!
-Rather than being built into the machine, the LCD of the FitDesk comes with a cable, this allows you to rest it on the desk with the stand provided and keep an eye on your workout stats, a useful idea as the built-in LCD’s are almost impossible to see when the machine is under a desk.
+And the FitDesk, unlike most mini ellipticals, has an LCD you can actually move!
+Rather than being built into the machine, the LCD of the FitDesk comes with a cable; this allows you to rest it on the desk with the stand provided and keep an eye on your workout stats, a useful idea as the built-in LCD’s are almost impossible to see when the machine is under a desk.

-A very capable mini elliptical that offers a lot for the money, low profile, 8 resistance settings, whisper quiet and one of the best mini ellipticals you’re going to find for under desk exercising.
+A very capable mini elliptical that offers a lot for the money, low profile, eight resistance settings, whisper-quiet, and one of the best mini ellipticals you’re going to find for under desk exercising.

 Stamina InMotion Elliptical Trainer

-The best selling mini elliptical on Amazon, and it’s nice to see a product that’s stood the test of time, people are still praising this machine after owning it for a year or two which is great for an affordably priced machine.
+The best selling mini elliptical on Amazon, and it’s nice to see a product that’s stood the test of time, people are still praising this machine after owning it for a year or two, which is excellent for an affordably priced machine.

 The 10″ footplate height will allow you to use this machine under some desks but I think the Stamina’s main selling point is its versatility to be used for both standing and sitting workouts making it perfect for home use.